amrios/z370-g_vanilla/README.md

 ### iServices note

-Note that your IP can be flagged by Apple, which will require a phone call to Apple to be made in order to activate.
-Tether with your phone connection via HoRNDIS if this happens.
-Avoid using VPNs since the same issue might arise.
+Just want to add a thing.
+Your IP can be flagged by apple if you exceed login limits or use an invalid SMBIOS configuration.
+If this happens, you are usually able to login to iCloud, but will not be allowed to use any social iService (e.g. FaceTime, iMessage) without calling Apple.
+Tethering with your phone hotspot connection via HoRNDIS is the best way if your main isn't already flagged.
+Avoid using VPNs to activate.